godfrey-tankan/Flybuy/README.md

 2. Open the downloaded file (this will unzip it)
 3. Optional: move the folder to another place on your computer, rename the folder

-That's it!
-Now you're ready to follow along.